da-ya08/FANUC-IDE/README.md

 - Line numbers
 - Multi-language support (English/Russian)
 - When ls file opened, hides: heading information, numbering in the text, semicolons, points information
-- Uploading and sending files via FTP.
+- Uploading and sending files via **FTP**.
 Same with a real robot
 - Saving a list of servers (robots)
-- Compiling KAREL files
+- Compiling **KAREL** files
 - Highlighting comments in ls file viewing mode
 - The ability to view the program without saving it to disk

+# ROBOT INFORMATION

+To compile the files, information about the robot from <ins>ROGOBUIDE</ins> **v9.10** model **R-2000iC 210F** is used.
+If you need to replace the virtual robot, then take the Robot_1 folder from the roboguide project and replace it in the resources folder.

 ## Installation